Overview

 Zara has been instructed as sole counsel on a variety of personal and corporate insolvency matters, including:

-- Frequently instructed in contested bankruptcy petitions and applications to annul bankruptcy.
+• Frequently (and successfully) appearing in contested bankruptcy petitions and applications to annul bankruptcy.

 Private Client